MP Estate Planning UK

 Conditions Under Which Gifts are Exempt

-• Gifts to charities and certain other qualifying bodies.
+• Gifts to registered charities and qualifying political parties — completely exempt.

-For more detailed information on inheritance tax exemptions and how to make the most of them, you can visit Saffery’s article on inheritance tax gifts or MPEstatePlanning’s guide on inheritance tax-free gifts.
+For more detailed information on IHT exemptions and how to make the most of them, you can visit Saffery’s article on inheritance tax gifts or our guide on inheritance tax-free gifts.

 Gift TypeExemption ConditionsInheritance Tax Implication

-Gifts to Spouse/Civil PartnerRecipient must be UK domiciledExempt from inheritance tax
+Gifts to Spouse/Civil PartnerRecipient must be UK domiciledFully exempt — no IHT regardless of value

 Making a Deathbed Gift: What to Consider